bsimser/GeoJSON.NET/README.md

 ## Convert KML to GeoJSON

 GeoJson.NET is a library to convert [KML](https://developers.google.com/kml/documentation/) files into [GeoJSON](http://www.geojson.org/) format for .NET.

 GeoJSON is a format for encoding a variety of geographic data structures.
+For more detail about the GeoJSON format please see the [full specification](http://geojson.org/geojson-spec.html).

-This project is based on the JavaScript project [toGeoJSON](http://mapbox.github.io/togeojson/)
+This project is based on the JavaScript project [toGeoJSON](http://mapbox.github.io/togeojson/).

 ## API